MisterDunwoody/osTicket/README.md

 <img src="https://i.imgur.com/nvnfqbJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Roles are the permissions granted to Agents per Department that they have access to.
-Each Role has a set of permissions that can be checked/unchecked for agents given that Role in association with a Department they have access to.
-An unlimited number of roles can be created and assigned to Agents with access to various departments.
-Roles are configured in the Agents tab under the Admin Panel.
+Agents are granted permissions, or roles, for each department they have access to.
+These roles consist of a set of permissions that can be enabled or disabled for agents with that role in a particular department.
+An unlimited number of roles can be created and assigned to agents with access to various departments.
+Roles are configured in the Agents tab of the Admin Panel.
 </p>
 <br />